 Kitesurfing in Lombok, Bali’s neighbouring island, is also possible.
-Lombok often receives stronger winds than Bali.
+Lombok receives stronger and more consistent winds than Bali.
 Considering the ferry between the islands only takes an hour and a half, it’s a good idea to keep an eye on both forecasts if you want to maximise your kite time.

 Surfing in Bali

 The surf in Bali is considered some of the best in the world for good reason..
 Bali enjoys the full force of the southern ocean swells that come up from the Antarctic, and because of this the southwest and southeast of the island consistently get the most perfect corduroy lines hitting the shores.